BRAFTOVI Hard capsule Ref.[8687] Active ingredients: Encorafenib

 CYP3A4 inducers

-Co-administration of encorafenib with a CYP3A4 inducer was not assessed in a clinical study; however, a reduction in encorafenib exposure is likely and may result in compromised efficacy.
-Examples of moderate or strong CYP3A4 inducers include, but are not limited to carbamazepine, rifampicin, phenytoin and St. John’s Wort.
-Alternative agents with no or minimal CYP3A induction potential should be considered.
+Co-administration of encorafenib with a strong CYP3A4 inducer was not assessed in a clinical study; however, a reduction in encorafenib exposure is likely and may result in compromised efficacy of encorafenib.
+Examples of strong CYP3A4 inducers include, but are not limited to carbamazepine, rifampicin, phenytoin and St. John’s Wort.
+Alternative agents with no to moderate CYP3A induction potential should be considered.

 Effects of encorafenib on other medicinal products